Pink Friday: Roman Reloaded: Singles

+Live performances

 Minaj performed "Roman Holiday" at the 54th Grammy Awards on February 12, 2012, making Minaj the first solo female rapper to perform at the award show.
-The controversial performance borrowed elements of the classic horror film, The Exorcist.
+The controversial performance borrowed elements of the classic horror film, The Exorcist (1973).
 Minaj said in an interview with Rap-Up, "I had this vision for [alter-ego, Roman Zolanski] to be sort of exorcised—or actually he never gets exorcised—but people around him tell him he's not good enough because he's not normal, he's not blending in with the average Joe.
-And so his mother is scared and the people around him are afraid because they’ve never seen anything like him.
+And so his mother is scared and the people around him are afraid because they've never seen anything like him.
 He wanted to show that not only is he amazing and he's sure of himself and confident, but he's never gonna change, he's never gonna be exorcised.
 Even when they throw the holy water on him, he still rises above."
 MTV said the performance "was the most elaborate of the night's Grammy performances and had everyone talking."

 On February 26, 2012, Minaj performed "Starships" live for the first time along with "Moment 4 Life", "Turn Me On" and "Super Bass" at the 2012 NBA All-Star Game.
 She also performed "Starships" on the eleventh season of American Idol on March 29, 2012.
 In April 2012, Minaj held album signings in New York City, Los Angeles, Philadelphia, and London.
 That month, she traveled to the UK for a week of promotion.
 On April 4, 2012, she performed a 40-minute mini-concert for BET's 106 & Park.
 She performed "Starships", "Right by My Side", and "Super Bass" in Times Square, hosted by Nokia, on April 7, 2012.

 On April 19, 2012, HMV held a competition for fans, where 500 winners would get the chance to meet Minaj in one of their stores in Bayswater, London, where she would sign their albums.
 Minaj also made an appearance on The Graham Norton Show, which was aired on April 20, 2012, and on that same day, she visited BBC Radio 1 for an interview with Nick Grimshaw.